 Companies use predictive statistical algorithms to forecast what might happen in the future.
 Forecasting is achieved by combining historical data found in ERP, CRM, HR and POS systems to identify patterns in the data and applying statistical models and algorithms to capture relationships between various datasets.
 Predictive analytics can be used across the organization, from forecasting customer behavior and purchasing patterns to identifying trends in sales activities.
 They also help forecast demand for inputs from the supply chain, operations, and inventory.

 Prescriptive analytics go beyond descriptive and predictive analytics by recommending one or more possible courses of action.
 Because they are able to predict multiple futures they allow companies to assess a number of possible ‘what if’ scenarios and see outcomes based on their actions.
 Prescriptive analytics use a combination of business rules, algorithms, machine learning and computational modeling procedures.
 These techniques are applied to inputs from many different data sets including historical and transactional data, real-time data feeds, and big data.

 What Analytics Success Looks Like

 Home Depot is one retailer that is leveraging all three analytics to minimize supply chain disruption with great results.
 Burt Flickinger, managing director of retail consultancy Strategic Resource Group says, “They are a clear leader with disaster response and their strategic planning during such times is better than any retailer globally,” he said.
 Home Depot followed a plan perfected over many hurricane seasons, which minimizes supply chain disruptions and ensures that it can continue to deliver essential materials and equipment to the affected areas.
 It is also designed to allow them to capitalize on a surge in demand for its products once repairs begin.
 While discount chains or department stores would miss out on revenue because of lost business, Home Depot has made investments to digitize their supply chain.
-The result is a supply chain that is nimble and agile enough to not only weather hurricanes better, but to turn what is a loss for their competitors, into a profitable event.
+The result is impressive— a supply chain that is nimble and agile enough to weather hurricanes better and even to turn what is a loss for their competitors, into a profitable event.